launchdarkly/php-server-sdk/CONTRIBUTING.md

 phpunit
 ```

 By default, the full unit test suite includes live tests of the integrations for Consul, DynamoDB, and Redis.
-To skip these, set the environment variable `LD_SKIP_DATABASE_TESTS=1` before running the tests.
+Those tests expect you to have instances of all of those databases running locally.
+To skip them, set the environment variable `LD_SKIP_DATABASE_TESTS=1` before running the tests.

 It is preferable to run tests against all supported minor versions of PHP (as described in `README.md` under Requirements), or at least the lowest and highest versions, prior to submitting a pull request.
 However, LaunchDarkly's CI tests will run automatically against all supported versions.